Westfield Knox: Planning and design

-In early 1968, the AMP applied to the Shire of Knox to have a 33-acre block at the north-east corner of Burwood Highway and Stud Road rezoned to accommodate a large, air-conditioned drive-in shopping centre with a twin cinema complex, office tower, library, health care facilities and 2,400 car parks.
-The estimated total cost in 1968 was at $14-15 million but the project ended up costing $30 million.
-The centre was originally going to be named "Studwood Shopping Centre", however this name was later abandoned in favour of "Knox City Shopping Centre".
+In early 1968, the Australian Mutual Provident Society (AMP) applied to the Shire of Knox to have a 33-acre block at the north-east corner of Burwood Highway and Stud Road rezoned to accommodate a large regional shopping centre.
+The centre was originally going to be called the Studwood Shopping Centre, however this name was later abandoned in favour of Knox City Shopping Centre.

-The centre was originally set to open in 1972, however, Knox Council received about 1000 objections and 160 people asked for theirs to be heard.
-A major objector was the Boronia Chamber of Commerce, which claimed that existing shopping centres offered ample opportunities for expansion and that the proposed development was inappropriate.
+The centre was originally meant to open in 1972, however, Council received around 1000 objections from local residents.
+About 160 people asked for theirs to be heard.
+A major objector was the Boronia Chamber of Commerce, which claimed that existing shopping centres had ample opportunities for expansion and that the proposed development was inappropriate.
 It wasn't until March 1970 that the rezoning was approved by the Minister for Local Government.

-Following preliminary planning and subsequent consultation with the Melbourne & Metropolitan Board of Works and City of Knox, the architectural firm of McIntyre, McIntyre and Partners were awarded a $30 million tender to design the new complex.
-Plans were progressively approved in the second half of 1974.
-The original design blended elements of Brutalism and Modern architecture.
-The original interior was designed with assistance from consulting engineers C. R. Knight & Associates.
-Architect Peter McIntyre was given the Buildings Award Medal by the Victorian Chapter of the Royal Australian Institute of Architects in 1978 for the design of Knox City Shopping Centre.
+The architectural firm of McIntyre, McIntyre and Partners were awarded a $30 million tender to design the new complex.
+Their plans were approved over the second half of 1974.
+The design blended elements of Brutalism and Modern architecture.
+Architect Peter McIntyre was given the Buildings Award Bronze Medal by the Victorian Chapter of the Royal Australian Institute of Architects in 1978 for the design of Knox City Shopping Centre.